NOAA-OWP/t-route/contributing.md

 ```
 8. In order to get any accumulated commits in GitHub on your fork, push the changes using `git push`
 9. After you git push all commits to your fork and you believe you are ready to post code to the main
-repository (after careful testing, documentation, style checking, preparation of demonstration notebooks,
-etc.), open GitHub and issue a pull request. (it will probably be a highlighted button at the top of the
+repository, open GitHub and issue a pull request.
+(It will probably be a highlighted button at the top of the
 page -- "New Pull Request").
+Of course, please test, document, style check (we use ['Black'][https://pypi.org/project/black/]), and prepare (as-needed) demonstration notebooks, etc.
 More information about pull requests can be found [here][https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests].
 From that page:
 > "Pull requests let you tell others about changes you've pushed to a branch in a repository on GitHub.
 Once a pull request is opened, you can discuss and review the potential changes with collaborators and
 add follow-up commits before your